I killed a star last night. With my fist

 The emergent trees only massaged Big Star, their smooth

-trunks reminiscent of the blanket of night sky.
+trunks like the blanket of night.

 In the upper canopy he touched